The City of Long Beach Queen Mary Updates

 To protect the safety and stability of the Queen Mary, on Tuesday, June 8, 2021, the Long Beach City Council approved a short-term caretaking agreement with the current on-Ship operator Evolution Hospitality.
 In addition to the Queen Mary, Evolution Hospitality operates a diverse portfolio of lifestyle hotels across North America.

 The council action will ensure day-to-day maintenance of the Ship and associated properties prior to a more long-term solution.
 The action also provides funding to prepare a plan to address the most urgent repairs on the Ship.

 The City continues to hold the previous operator responsible for Shipboard repairs through the bankruptcy process and will pursue every legal avenue available to ensure the protection of the asset and address any potential wrongdoing or Lease violations.
-The bankruptcy is expected to continue into August.
-In the meantime, the City continues to explore a potential transfer of the asset back to the Port (as was the case prior to 1993).
-Results of this study will be available this summer.
-In July, the City Council will hold a Study Session to review the Queen Mary and various options.
+The City has also released a Study Session Report on July 20, 2021, that has outlined short-term and long term next steps:

 Related Documents Timeline

 Official City of Long Beach Statement Regarding the Queen Mary